DeepRegNet/DeepReg/docs/doc_data_loader.md

 ## Grouped images

 For grouped images, all images are unpaired but organized into multiple groups.
-Each group has to have at least two images.
+Each group must have at least two images.

 The requirements are the same as unpaired images.
-Precisely,
+Specifically,

-- When the image is unlabeled, we have
+- When the image is unlabeled,
   - image of shape `(dim1, dim2, dim3)`
-- When the image is labeled and there is only one label, we have
+- When the image is labeled and there is only one label,
   - image of shape `(dim1, dim2, dim3)`
   - label of shape `(dim1, dim2, dim3)`
-- When the image is labeled and there are multiple labels, we have
+- When the image is labeled and there are multiple labels,
   - image of shape `(dim1, dim2, dim3)`
   - label of shape `(dim1, dim2, dim3, num_labels)`

 ### Sampling

-As the registration network takes only one pair of images (and the corresponding labels) at a time, some sampling strategy has to be used to pair the images and also for multiple labels.

-During training, the sampling results are different for each epoch.
-For validation or testing, the random seed is fixed to ensure consistency.

-In case of multiple labels, the sampling method is the same as [paired data](#sampling).
-In particular, the sampled label will be always the same for the two chosen images.

-For images, DeepReg mainly provides the following sampling methods:
+For sampling image pairs, DeepReg provides the following options:

 - **inter-group sampling**, where the moving image and fixed image come from different groups.